 Even though you might not have any paying clients right now, nothing’s stopping you from offering design services for free!
 Start off with your own home.
-Have you been dying to get your hands on that basement wreck room?
+Have you been dying to get your hands on that basement rec room?
 Now’s a great time to start!
 Take before & after shots, and document your planning & inspiration for the design as well.
-All these pieces will look great in a portfolio.
+All these pieces will look great in your professional portfolio.

 Next, go to your best friend’s house and do the same thing there!
 And then visit more friends.
 And then your family.
 The more design experience you gain, the better.

 Use knowledge from your home staging course work